Framework of Supplier Code of Conduct

 • Undamaged packaging

-• Appropriate prices for the specified quality
+• Reasonable price for the specified quality

 2. Delivery of products and services